Downs Law Firm, P.C.

 In my 36 years of advising young parents on this topic, I find it is often an emotionally charged “Bone of contention.”

-That is a good way to not pick a guardian: Avoid the touchy subject altogether.
-Eventually, we finally figured out that although we couldn’t agree on who should be named the guardian, we could easily agree on who shouldn’t be, which left a short list.
+That is a good way to avoid picking a guardian: Avoid the touchy subject altogether.
+Eventually, we finally figured out that although we couldn’t agree on who should be named the guardian, we could quickly agree on who shouldn’t be, which left a short list.

 I find that this is almost always the case.
-A couple may not agree on who should be first and who should be second as guardian, but they can usually agree on who should be on the list and who shouldn’t.
-Making sure that the right people only are involved in the conversation is an important parental act.
+A couple may not agree on who should be first and second when they pick a guardian, but they can usually agree on who should be on the list and who shouldn’t.
+Ensuring that the right people are involved in the conversation is an essential parental act.

-Imagine for a moment that you have died, and are now a spirit in the room, watching all the people who think that they are supposed to be guardian vying to be appointed.
+Imagine for a moment that you have died and are now a spirit in the room, watching all the people who think that they are supposed to be guardians vying to be appointed.
 Exactly how would that go?

 Wouldn’t it be better to have only the people on the short list be in the conversation?

 What if your child was at school and needed a ride home, but neither parent was available?
-Having no one handle the pick up would not seem a viable option, right?
+Having no one handle the pickup would not seem viable, right?
 What if you were never going to be there?

 You need an answer to the critical question of “Who raises your child?”: it’s a paramount parental duty.
 An imperfect plan would be far better than none at all.